 Key factors that deserve real qualification work include:

-- Moisture vapor transmission rate (MVTR) for the bottle and closure system
+- MVTR for bottle and closure

 Testing: Gummies Can Create Assay "Noise" Without Proper Method Validation